Title: Charlotte Francine Xavier

 Disclaimer: I do not own these characters, and am making no profit from their use, more's the pity.

-Warnings: Genderbend, violence, disturbing images, references to the Holocaust, past non-con and child abuse.
-I delve into the darker implications of telepathy here, so please heed the rating.
+Warnings: Genderbend, violence, disturbing images, references to the Holocaust, references to past non-con and child abuse in this chapter, as well as philosophical discussion of questionable accuracy and morality.
+I delve into the darker implications of telepathy here, so please heed the rating – both of the fic overall and of the individual chapters.

 Summary: Written for a kinkmeme prompt that wanted to see the events of the movie if Charles had been a woman.
 This story will also wander into psychic-bond trope territory, as well as being a shameless fix-it fic.
 Just so everything’s clear up front…